Competition: Open for the 2015-2016 academic year

 Ottawa, Ontario K1P 5Z9

-It is recommended that applicants post this documentation in a sealed envelope and send it to CBIE by a method which will provide a confirmation of its delivery, such as courier service or registered mail.
+It is recommended that candidates post this documentation in a sealed envelope and send it to CBIE by a method which will provide a confirmation of its delivery, such as courier service or registered mail.

-If applicants are unable to collect all the required supporting documents, please ensure that referees and institution(s) issuing transcripts submit the documents directly to CBIE.
+If candidates are unable to collect all the required supporting documents, please ensure that referees and institution(s) issuing transcripts submit the documents directly to CBIE.
 The name of the scholarship program should be visible on all documentation sent to CBIE.

 All decisions made by the host country are final and are not open to appeal.